 Further guidance has been issued to taxpayers and their agents around other areas including information on the best way to interact with Revenue during this time.
 The guidance also details certain compliance changes such as extensions to various filing deadlines and suspension of certain tax measures.
 Changes were announced around BIK, residence rules, PAYE, share schemes, the SARP (Special Assignee Relief programme), corporation tax regarding presence in the state, close company surcharges and excise on certain medicinal products.

-Renewal of existing Customs Special Procedure Authorisations has also been extended.
+Renewal of existing Customs Special Procedure Authorisations was extended.

 The approval and processing of repayments and refunds is being prioritised.
 Payment of instalments of excess R&D credit is being expedited subject to appropriate checks.
 Professional Services Withholding Tax (PSWT) interim refunds are being accelerated.

-On 2 May, the Government announced legislation would be introduced to permit Revenue to 'warehouse' VAT and Payroll tax debt that arose on foot of the COVID-19 related restrictions.
+In May, the Government announced legislation would be introduced to permit Revenue to 'warehouse' VAT and Payroll tax debt that arose on foot of the COVID-19 related restrictions.
 The main measure is that COVID-19 related VAT and payroll tax debts due from 1 March to the date when sectoral restrictions are being lifted, will be parked for a period of 12 months.
-The Revenue Commissioners released more details on 7 May.
-Under the scheme, VAT and PAYE (Employer) tax debts deferred while a business is unable to trade or was subject to restricted trading due to the COVID-19-related health restrictions, as well as debts for an additional two months after the business resumes 'normal' trading, will be ring-fenced by Revenue.
+Under the scheme, VAT and PAYE (Employer) tax debts deferred while a business is unable to trade or was subject to restricted trading due to the COVID-19 related health restrictions, as well as debts for an additional two months after the business resumes 'normal' trading, will be ring-fenced by Revenue.
 There will be no collection of any of the debt in question during this period and no interest will apply.

 For more details, please refer to our insight on tax warehousing.

-The Department of Business, Enterprise and Innovation, Department of Finance and their associated agencies have put a range of supports in place.
-These have been refined and expanded since their introduction.
-The main measures included:
+The Department of Business, Enterprise and Innovation, Department of Finance and their associated agencies have put a range of supports in place since March.
+These have been refined and expanded since their introduction especially as part of the July stimulus package.

 The Department has implemented a contingency plan to ensure that the Employment Permits system will continue to operate in all scenarios for the duration of the COVID-19 crisis.
 The plan includes new arrangements around the acceptance and issuing of electronic documentation and is described in detail in department guidance.

 Regarding wider issues on immigration, the government announced on 13 May that individuals whose valid existing immigration permission is to expire between 20 May and 20 July 2020 will now have their permission extended for a further two-month period.
 On 25 May, temporary measures were announced affecting first-time arrivals in Ireland who require Irish Residence Permission Cards.
-For further information, read our latest insight on these developments and other immigration issues.
+Further refinements on those procedures were announced including an expansion of online renewals from 20 July.

 More details of Government funding supports are also available in our summary and our online tool which helps you decide which schemes you may be eligible for.

 The Government initially agreed with local authorities that they should defer rates payments due from the most immediately-affected businesses.
 These were the retail, hospitality, leisure and childcare sectors, for three months, until the end of May.
-On 2 May—the Government—recognising that many businesses are facing immediate difficulties and uncertainty, announced that commercial rates are being waived for a three-month period beginning on 27 March for businesses forced to close due to public health requirements.
+On 2 May, the Government recognising that many businesses are facing immediate difficulties and uncertainty, announced that commercial rates were waived for a three-month period for businesses forced to close due to public health requirements.
 Each local authority will implement this measure in its own area and is engaging with its ratepayers, monitoring the impacts and keeping the evolving situation under review.
 The exchequer will meet the costs of the income reduction to local authorities.

 The Registrar of Companies decided that all annual returns due to be filed by any company now and up to 30 June 2020 will be deemed to have been filed on time if all elements of the annual return are completed and filed by that date.
 On 29 May the Registrar announced an extension of this measure until 31 October 2020.
 An annual return will be deemed to be filed on time if the B1 form is captured, financial statements uploaded.
 Companies should pay the fee and submit it online and then deliver the signature page as normal to the CRO by that date.
 The filing can also be created as normal using Revenue Online Services (ROS) signatures instead of a signature page.

 The Companies Registration Office is offering limited services to the public including company incorporations and receipt of charges and the online filing facility is operational.
 In July, the government also initiated new legislation to allow for changes to certain areas of compliance around meetings and protective measures regarding solvency.